The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics: Good Plans and The Press-Dyson Decomposition

 (b) From the proof we see that the equalizer case, when both inequalities of (\ref{ineq2}) are equations, occurs when $\d = \a = (2R - 1)^{-1} \d$.
 Since $2R - 1 < 1$, this reduces to $0 = \d = \a$.
 In the ZDS case, when $\d = 0$, we can rewrite (\ref{new16}) as

 with $\kappa = \frac{\a R}{\g + \a R}$.
 Thus, the condition $\a > 0$ is equivalent to $0 < \kappa \leq 1$.
-In [8] these strategies are introduced and called \emph{complier strategies}.
-The equation and the condition $\kappa > 0$ make it clear that such strategies are good.
+In [8] these plans are introduced and called \emph{complier strategies}.
+The equation and the condition $\kappa > 0$ make it clear that such plans are good.
 In addition, if $s_Y < R$, then it follows that $s_X \leq s_Y$ with strict inequality when $\g > 0$ and so $\kappa < 1$.
-The strategy ZGTFT-2 analyzed in Stewart and Plotkin [16] is an example of a complier strategy.
-When X plays a complier strategy, then either both $s_X$ and $s_Y$ are equal to $R$, or else both are below $R$.
-This is not true for good strategies in general.
-If X plays the good strategy $Grim = (1, 0, 0, 0)$ and Y plays $(0, 1, 1, 1)$, then fixation at $dc$ occurs with $v = (0, 0, 1, 0)$ and so with $s_Y = 0 $ ($< R$ as required by Corollary \ref{Hilbecor} ), but with $s_X = 1 > R$.
+The strategy ZGTFT-2 analyzed in Stewart and Plotkin [16] is an example of a complier plan.
+When X plays a complier plan, then either both $s_X$ and $s_Y$ are equal to $R$, or else both are below $R$.
+This is not true for good plans in general.
+If X plays the good plan $Grim = (1, 0, 0, 0)$ and Y plays $(0, 1, 1, 1)$, then fixation at $dc$ occurs with $v = (0, 0, 1, 0)$ and so with $s_Y = 0 $ ($< R$ as required by Corollary \ref{Hilbecor} ), but with $s_X = 1 > R$.
 Let us look at the geometry of the Press-Dyson representation.